mscheeri88/liri-node-app/README.md

 3. tweets works
 4. spotify works
 5. movie this works, but not to add the movie if I put in nothing
-6. do what it says pulls from the text file random, but does not execute.
+6. do what it says pulls from the text file and runs the function, it works.

 Thanks guys!!!!